IBM/charts/repo/ibm-helm/ibm-cacc-prod.md

 |services.contentManagerService.restrictAccessToCRN|Allows administrators to restrict user access to the application.
 When this parameter is enabled, users can only access the application if they belong to at least one group or role within the built-in namespace (does not include the group "All Authenticated Users").|False / True|

-### Content Manager Service DB Store configuration settings
+## Content Manager Service DB Store configuration settings
+These configuration settings are required to deploy CACC.

 &nbsp;